bc3LC/bld_cmp_fix/README.md

-# Fit functions for traditinal biomass and coal demand within the rresidential sector
+### Fit functions for traditional biomass and coal demand within the residential sector

 To be added